-From bird boxes to home decor, filigree has been used as a beautiful decorative art for centuries.
-Perhaps one of the most exciting uses of filigree, however, is in jewelry.
-The lace-like details, delicate openwork and curled threads of metal make filigree jewelry an exceptional work of wearable art.
+From bird boxes to home decor, filigree has been used as beautiful decorative art for centuries.
+Perhaps one of the most exciting uses of filigree, however, is in high jewelry.
+The lace-like details, delicate openwork, and curled threads of metal make filigree jewelry an exceptional work of wearable art.
 While filigree is utilized today in many jewelers’ designs, its use actually dates back to antiquity — presenting us with a truly rich history.
-Join us as we walk through some of the important moments in the creation and adoration of filigree jewelry.
+Join us as we walk through some of the important moments in the creation and adoration of the filigree history of jewelry.

 Relics of ancient filigree design have been found in Mesopotamia, dating the technique as far back as 3,000 BC.
 The meticulous craft of soldering twisted metals became a common popular art for Mesopotamian craftsmen.
 These artisans preferred the use of gold and silver wire specifically, a kind of filigree technique called telkari.
 This method is still used today within the region.

 Filigree found popularity in ancient Grecian jewelry from the influences of Mesopotamian craftsmen.
 Delicate pieces of jewelry dominated the market and filigree designs in gold were often used.
 Jewelry worn by ancient Grecians were most often used as a sign of social status, as a ward against evil, and for celebrating of the gods — typically by women of wealthy classes.

 A filigree technique called granulation was used alongside filigree work in ancient Grecian jewelry.
 In granulation, tiny spheres of metal are soldered together creating the illusion of many minuscule grains being held together.
 Granulation is still common today; the use of both techniques side by side has created a complex and beautiful look that has lasted thousands of years.